dustdustinthewind/IntralismQoLMod/README.md

 To update your mod, you only need to download/paste the newest [Assembly-Csharp.dll](https://github.com/FlyingRabidUnicornPig/IntralismQoLMod/raw/main/Assembly-CSharp.dll).
 Updates happen frequently, check daily if you to stay up to date!

 ### How do I uninstall the mod?
 Right click Intralism in Steam.
 Click `Properties`.
 Go to the `Local Files` tab and then click `Verify integrity of game files...`.
 This will restore Intralism to its current version. ***PLEASE NOTE***: Your save file will be considered "Corrupted" by intralism and deleted.
-Read the next section for assistance handling saves.
+Read the next question for assistance handling saves.

 ### Can this mod ruin my files?